Frequently asked questions

 of the house.
 Illegal is when you stay in a house where the owner

-friend's house.
-Technically your friend should report to the Immigration
+some friend's house.
+Technically your friend should report to

-Office that there is a foreigner in his/her house, and prove there
+the Immigration Office that there is a foreigner in his/her house,

 Travel.